 The 4 day camp will provide players with an ELITE summer camp where they will spend 7 hours each day training, learning and working with some of the most experienced, and decorated coaches in the sport of lacrosse.
 You will not find a better summer lacrosse camp in Ontario.

-Platinum Series is geared towards players of all levels, but specifically for high performing lacrosse players.
+Platinum Series is geared towards players of all levels, and is open to any and all players.
 Learn from the best coaches in college lacrosse.
 Any players who have aspirations of playing college lacrosse or furthering their development and abilities will benefit from platinum series!

 Location - Toronto Rock Athletic Centre